-Schools are an essential part of any community.
-And as society becomes more dependent on technology than ever before, its inevitable that this will make its way into the classroom.
+Budgets in schools are often short and stretched.
+And with an increase demand for technology and electrical equipment, it’s no surprise that more electricity is being used in schools than ever before.
 So how can you make use of all the necessary teaching equipment, while still being energy efficient?
 Well, here at Walker Electrical, we are Preston’s leading electrical professionals.
 And these are our energy efficiency tips for schools.

 More than half of the energy usage in schools is spent on lighting, followed by heating, water, security systems and computers and office equipment.
 So how can you help to create a more energy efficient environment, to help fight climate change, and save on your electricity bill?
 Well, there are several things you can do, including: